Quickstart

 - Give it a name (e.g., "Development")

-- Copy your API key - you'll only see it once!
+- Copy your API key — you will only see it once!

 Use zy_test_* prefixed keys during development.
 Test mode messages are stored but never delivered to actual recipients.